THINKING ABOUT OUR MAP

 FIND RHYTHM IN STRIVING EFFORT

-Now shed muddling agitation with regard to struggle.
-WE ARE HERE MATE—striving to function through darkness.
-We have met each challenge thus far.
+Shed muddling agitation with regard to struggle.
+WE ARE HERE—striving to function through darkness.
+We have met each challenge this far.
 Our strength is in our persistence.
 Darkness provides a nutrient rich environment promoting a most important instinct of ours -– We survive.

 Our deep–rooted efforts twine us into the collective being.
 Being creatures created by sacred commons to extend our stance through blinding unknowns!
 We join the sun… setting ablaze transparent intentions to simply BE.